kehrenclou/around-express/README.md

 This is a project that is a continuation of the createation of a social media type platform similar to Instagram with the ability to like photos/places.
 It is the 4th project of the Web Development/Software Engineering program at Paracticum by Yandex.
 This is the beginning of working on the backend of this project using Express.js.
+update: project updated with Schemas and additional functionality.
+This iteration of the project has the userID hard coded in app.js will update in next project.

 ## Project Features